 How Stress Affects the Body

 Stress is more than an emotion.
 It is a biological reaction to certain stimuli that can take a very real toll on our health.
 The body responds to stress on several levels—our muscles tense; blood pressure rises; and adrenaline, epinephrine, and cortisol are released.
 Our hearts beat faster, we breathe harder (sometimes hyperventilating), digestion is put off balance, and glucose is released into the bloodstream to give us a boost of energy.
 These changes can be useful when stress is a response to an immediate threat or fear, like having a near miss in traffic or riding a rollercoaster.
 The real problem presents itself when stress becomes chronic (as the result of long-term worries), such as financial hardships, strained personal relationships, difficulties in the workplace, or concerns about national current events.
 In cases like these, the constant physiological response wears us down, affecting several major biological systems.
 Our stores of energy drain.
 Our bodies produce fewer infection-fighting T-cells, so our immune systems become weak, making it easy for illnesses and diseases to push their way into our lives.

 Common Stress-Related Health Problems

 At best, chronic stress is uncomfortable and draining.
-At worst, it can cause life-threatening conditions or even sudden death.
-Here some health issues to look out for if you suspect your stress has reached an unhealthy level.
+At worst, it can cause life-threatening conditions.
+Here are some health issues to look out for if you suspect your stress has reached an unhealthy level.

-- Heart Disease and Hypertension: When you’re stressed, your blood pressure rises, so it follows that when you’re chronically stressed, you’ll most likely have chronic high blood pressure, also known as hypertension.
+- Heart Disease and Hypertension: When you’re chronically stressed, you’ll most likely have chronic high blood pressure, also known as hypertension.
 Stress hormones also signal the heart to beat faster and harder, which over time causes significant wear and tear to the vital organ.
-Combined, these symptoms increase your chances of developing heart disease and then having a heart attack or stroke.
+Combined, these symptoms increase your chances of developing heart disease and then having a heart attack or stroke.1